Are breast implants or breast augmentation surgery right for you?

 - Your height without shoes.

-- Apart from your choice of surgeon, the size of your implants is your most important personal decision, and you are welcome to visit our clinic for re-sizing as often as you need prior to your surgery.
+Apart from your choice of surgeon, the size of your breast implants is your most important personal decision, and you are welcome to visit our clinic for re-sizing as often as you need prior to your surgery.
 We believe it’s essential that you are comfortable with your choice.
 Remember that the most common reason women give for requesting implant replacement surgery is dissatisfaction with their size (either too small or too big).
 You can avoid this inconvenience and extra cost by choosing carefully and considering this from every possible angle.

 There are three options for the placement of the implant: